Bharath2317/Project-8-email-webcam-detection/README.md

-# What is this app?
+# What is this project?
-This app detect the motion and sends a picture to the email
+This project detect the motion and sends a picture to the email